ml-tooling/lazycluster/docs/runtime_mgmt.md

     host:  Union[str,
     NoneType]  =  None,
     broadcast:  bool  =  False,
-    execute_async:  bool  =  True
+    execute_async:  bool  =  True,
+    debug:  bool  =  False
-) -> lazycluster.runtimes.RuntimeTask
+) → lazycluster.runtimes.RuntimeTask
 ```

 Execute a `RuntimeTask` in the whole group or in a single `Runtime`.

 **Args:**

- - `task` (RuntimeTask):  The task to be executed.
+ - `task`:  The task to be executed.
- - `host` (str):  If task should be executed in ine Runtime.
-Optionally, the host could be set in order to
+ - `host`:  If task should be executed in ine Runtime.
+Optionally, the host could be set in order to ensure
-  ensure the execution in a specific Runtime.
+  the execution in a specific Runtime.
 Defaults to None.
-Consequently, the least busy
+Consequently, the least busy `Runtime` will be
-  `Runtime` will be chosen.
+  chosen.
- - `broadcast` (bool):  True, if the task will be executed on all `Runtimes`.
+ - `broadcast`:  True, if the task will be executed on all `Runtimes`.
 Defaults to False.
- - `execute_async` (bool):  True, if execution will take place async.
+ - `execute_async`:  True, if execution will take place async.
 Defaults to True.
+ - `debug`:  If `True`, stdout/stderr from the runtime will be printed to stdout of localhost.
+If, `False` then
+  the stdout/stderr will be added to python logger with level debug after each task step.
+Defaults to
+  `False`.

 **Returns:**